ProAccess/MakeMyHOAok/HOA Cert Program.md

 There would be incentives for those associations that encourage their directors to participate and become *certified*.
 (See [*Multiple broad benefits*](#multiple-benefits).)

-First, legislation would create a new Civil Code Section 6200 to Division 4, Part 5, Chapter 12 that would
+First, legislation would create a new law (in the case of California, Civil Code Section 6200 to Division 4, Part 5, Chapter 12) that would

 - enable establishing a public-facing non-profit corporation, for example, the *Board of Certification for Community Association Directors* (BCCAD), to establish and administer the program described herein.